 NIH’s existing portfolio in research facilities reaches into the billions of dollars.
 A primary goal of the Office of Research Facilities is to ensure that existing facilities continue to be efficient and productive places for meeting the challenges of conducting innovative biomedical research.
 As the nature of research changes, so must research facilities change to meet the needs of the scientific community.
-The Capital Projects East Branch (CPEB) and Capital Projects West Branch (CPWB) and the Construction Management Branch of the Division of Property Management (DPM) are responsible for managing renovations of existing space in owned and leased facilities.
+The Division of Design and Construction Management (DDCM) responsible for managing renovations of existing space in owned and leased facilities.

 Non-maintenance building renovations related to the installation or use of special purpose equipment are performed at the request of the occupant.
 Incidental work requiring B&F funding must be approved by the Repair & Improvements (R&I) Board before proceeding.
 All work that may be funded by operating funds is charged directly to the appropriate Institute/Center (IC).
 To initiate the work, the requestor must transmit an electronic Work Request through the IC Administrative Officer to the Research Facilities Business Support Branch (301-496-4895).
 An ORF Project Officer will provide the IC Administrative Officer with a cost estimate to do the work.

 Checking Work Request and Project Status

 Minor Alterations (generally those below $25,000) to laboratory and animal facilities include such changes as bench tops, chalkboards, and electrical outlets, as well as minor partition changes and other similar work.
 Renovations or alterations to offices, even though minor, require Buildings and Facilities (B&F) funding.
 Work requests received in the Business Support Branch are sent directly to the Small Alterations Team in the Division of Design and Construction Management (DDCM) which performs the work using a private sector contractor.
 The IC Administrative Officer must submit the Work Request.